felipesanches/AnotherWorld_VMTools/README.md

 - Toolchain for software development targeting the virtual machine originally designed for Eric Chahi's Another World game.
 - The scripts in this repo are Licensed under the GPL version 2 or later
 - All scripts require Python 3.

-## Requirements

-- Copy of Another World (Out Of This World) - MSDOS version
-- Python 3
+- There's a MAME fork with an implementation of the Another World VM available at https://github.com/felipesanches/mame/tree/anotherworld which can be used to run any "romset" compiled with the assembler provided by this toolchain.

 ## Scripts Descriptions and Use

-The simples way to use this to get bytecode disasm (assuming you have a copy of the game files for MSDOS saved on the `msdos_release` directory) is to perform the following commands:
+The simplest way to use this to get bytecode disasm listing (assuming you have a copy of the game files for MSDOS saved on the `msdos_release` directory) is to perform the following commands:

  > `./banks2resources.py msdos_release/memlist.bin resources/`